AyobomiOmojola/ProAssist/README.md

 # Features
 API

-- Non-Allocated jobs are displayed according to each professional's profession on their respective home page.
+- Non-Allocated jobs are displayed according to each professional's profession on their respective home page
 - Creation of job openings for professionals by clients
 - Assigning of jobs to qualified professionals
 - Obtaining all Non-Allocated job openings by professionals